Forum-shopping, Venues, Federal courts, Transfer of venue, Transfer effect

 Further examination of reported and unreported cases suggests that the burdens of operating the transfer scheme are small.
 Thus, by revealing that transfer has the benefit of countering forum-shopping, and does so without undue burden, this study argues that preserving the transfer-of-venue scheme is a good policy choice.

 Clermont, Kevin M. and Eisenberg, Theodore, "Exorcising the Evil of Forum-Shopping" (1995).
 Cornell Law Faculty Publications.
-Paper 245.
+245.

 Published in: Cornell Law Review, vol. 80, no. 6 (September 1995).